12 Hours Auckland

 Galleries and museum key icon.

-Wellesley Street East, Auckland CBD, Auckland
+Wellesley Street East, Auckland Central, Auckland

 From the arcade, you’re only a stone’s throw from Auckland Art Gallery.
 We suggest walking here so you get a chance to wander through the historic Myers Park, then admire the architecture of both the Civic Theatre, the largest surviving atmospheric cinema in Australasia, and Smith & Caugheys, one of the most iconic department stores in NZ.
 If you happen to arrive at the gallery before 1.30 pm, you may want to take advantage of one of their daily tours that last 60 minutes and guide you through the art, artists and stories housed within the gallery walls.
 Otherwise, take it at your own chosen speed, and enjoy the ever-changing exhibitions on display at the country’s largest art institution.
 Pop across the road to Gow Langsford Gallery for another art dosage, where some of the best contemporary art from Aotearoa and abroad is presented.